radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81.md

 The process from upgrading from RadiantOne Identity Data Management v7.4.10 to v8.1 is described below.
 If you are running a version prior to v7.4.10, you must first update to this version.

+### Notice on Versioning Scheme

+Beginning with the v8 release, the software now follows Semantic Versioning.
+Version numbers will use the format MAJOR.MINOR.PATCH:

+MAJOR – incompatible API or behavior changes
+MINOR – backward-compatible feature additions
+PATCH – backward-compatible bug fixes

+This change makes it easier to understand the type of changes included in each release and to plan upgrades with greater confidence.

+**Important Note** - This has changed from prior RadiantOne releases (e.g. v7.2, v7.3, v7.4) in which the first 2 digits signified the "major" version.

 ## Steps to Perform on the v7.4 Environment

 The section describes the processes of backing up and exporting your RadiantOne v7.4 configuration and backing up existing stores and ACIs.